Find answers to some frequently asked questions about the RW Bruhn Bridge project.

 In December 2023, the ministry posted a Request for Qualifications (RFQ) to BC Bid to prequalify prime contractors with demonstrated experience delivering projects with similar complexities.
 In February 2024, evaluations were completed, and the following successful contractors were notified:

-These prequalified contractors will be invited to bid on the construction tender in spring 2024.
+These prequalified contractors have been invited to bid on the construction tender.
 For further information about the pre-qualification process, visit: https://bcbid.gov.bc.ca/page.aspx/en/bpm/process_manage_extranet/186394

 Wildlife and spawning surveys have been undertaken and required mitigation measures have been developed to ensure that construction does not impact sensitive vegetation, wildlife or habitat features.